Pterygium: Laguna Hills Patients Should Be Mindful of This Condition

 - Wear protective eyewear and a hat when working or spending time outdoors.

 - Wear UV light-blocking sunglasses that fit closely around the eyes.
-Styles that wrap around the facial contours offer the greatest amount of protection.
+Styles that wrap around the facial contours offer the most significant amount of protection.

 CALL OUR OFFICE FOR MORE INFORMATION(949) 441-5444